Blquinn/ohhey/README.md

 # ohhey

-## DISCLAIMER: This shit is almost certainly not secure at all, user at your own risk!!!
+## DISCLAIMER: This shit is almost certainly not secure at all, use at your own risk!!!

 But it is cool 😎 so you should totally try it out.